The Sheridan Family

 The Sheridan Family is a c.1776 portrait painting by the Anglo-American artist Benjamin West.
 It depicts the Irish playwright Richard Brinsley Sheridan and his English wife Elizabeth Ann Linley, a noted singer, with their young son Thomas.
 West had moved to Britain after a stay in Rome.
 He enjoyed success with his history paintings such as The Death of General Wolfe as well as portraits.

-Today the painting is in the collection of the Walker Art Gallery in Liverpool, avinf been acquired in 1933.
+Today the painting is in the collection of the Walker Art Gallery in Liverpool, having been acquired in 1933.